Common Questions About Our Fee-Only Advisory Service

 -

 Dividends paid by stocks in your account are deposited directly into your IBKR account by the paying company.
-We do not automatically reinvest them.
-Dividends accumulate as cash until the next portfolio review, at which point they are invested in positions below their target size or held if no suitable opportunity exists.
-For the Income Portfolio, regular dividend deposits are a key part of how the portfolio is designed to operate.
+We don't automatically reinvest them.
+The cash sits until the next portfolio review, at which point it goes into positions below their target size, or stays as cash if nothing fits.
+The Income Portfolio is built around stocks that pay dividends regularly.
 Dividend amounts are set by each company and can be reduced or eliminated at any time.

 -

 Yes.
 You can fund your Interactive Brokers account at any time.
 New cash is invested in the model portfolio at the next portfolio review, directed toward positions below their target size or new ideas.
-There is no minimum for subsequent contributions and no maximum.
-Adding funds does not change your portfolio assignment or advisory agreement.
+There's no minimum for subsequent contributions and no maximum.
+Adding funds doesn't change your portfolio assignment or advisory agreement.

 Choosing a Portfolio